 - During the Academy, students must remain on the Truman campus unless accompanied by a preceptor, a staff member, or a parent or guardian.

-- The following are prohibited: alcoholic beverages and illegal drugs; cigarettes, tobacco products, matches, candles, and incense; coffee pots and other cooking appliances; tampering with fire equipment; and damage to University property.
-Students who possess or use alcoholic beverages, illegal drugs, or any tobacco products will be immediately dismissed from the Academy.
+- The following are prohibited: alcoholic beverages and illegal drugs; cigarettes, tobacco products, e-cigarettes, vaping products, matches, candles, and incense; coffee pots and other cooking appliances; tampering with fire equipment; and damage to University property.
+Students who possess or use alcoholic beverages, illegal drugs, or any type of vaping/tobacco products will be immediately dismissed from the Academy.

 - Students are expected to behave in a mature manner.
 They will be expected to show respect to the faculty, staff, fellow students, and themselves.
-Students who use disrespectful or obscene language will face disciplinary action.
+Students who use disrespectful or obscene language is not tolerated.

-- Rules are discussed at length with the students on the first day of the Academy.
+- Rules are discussed with the students on the first day of the Academy.

 Students are expected to work to the best of their abilities.
 The students who excel at the Academy are those who take responsibility for their own education and have a genuine desire to learn.
 An exceptional level of maturity and emotional stability is essential to succeed in this fast-paced environment.